AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Falkonry

-Falkonry highlights defense references as well as industrial ones and underlines root cause analysis capabilities of its solution.
+Falkonry highlights both defense and industrial references and emphasizes the root cause analysis capabilities of its solution.

 FANUC Zero Down Time (ZDT)

-With ZDT, businesses can monitor their manufacturing process remotely using a web portal that summarizes device health, equipment utilization, and energy consumption.
+With ZDT, businesses can remotely monitor their manufacturing processes using a web portal that summarizes device health, equipment utilization, and energy consumption.

 Fero Labs